for Education and Industry

 to program PLCs in the

-and has the look and feel of the most popular Allen- Bradley RSLogix®
+has the look and feel of the most popular Allen- Bradley RSLogix®

-web browser to navigate through them.
-Click here to download a free
+your web browser to navigate them.

 Here's a sample of what you'll learn: